SVAR COMPLEMENT EXCELLENCE AWARD

 • Must have a Ph.D.

-• 1 prize is reserved for someone with 5-12 years of active research after Ph.D. has been completed
+• One prize is reserved for someone with 5-12 years of active research after Ph.D. completion*.

-• 1 prize is reserved for someone with 13-20 years of active research after Ph.D. has been completed
+• One prize is reserved for someone with 13-20 years of active research after Ph.D. completion*.

-Although considerations will be given to the number of publications, impacts, citations, etc. the final decision will be based on the experts of the complement field in the committee, who will evaluate the past and future projects, the effect of the findings for both understanding the complement system further as well as for the future therapeutic and/or diagnostic potentials.
+Considerations will be given to the number of publications, impacts, citations, etc., but the final decision will be based on the experts of the complement field in the committee, who will evaluate past and future projects and the effect of the findings on understanding the complement system further and on future therapeutic and/or diagnostic potentials.

 Apply for the Award